Brav0S1X/Tkinter-Login-Page/README.md

 ### Notices

 **One**
-You can set a custom application icon using one of the following methods:

 For the final packaged executable, setting the icon at runtime with self.set_icon is not recommended.
 Use the `--icon` argument when building the application with **PyInstaller** to permanently embed your desired `.ico` file into the executable.